When confronted with this question, Jesus turned it around …

 … in essence, the question is not about why bad things happen to good people, instead it is why should good things happen to bad people?
 The thing is, we have all sinned and we are all deserving of worse happenening to us.
 Our only hope is to repent of our sin and turn to Jesus for salvation.

-If two believers agree on every single thing and never disagree, then one of them is not thinking…
+If two people agree on every single thing and never disagree, then one of them is not thinking…

 For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, if they fall away,[b] to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame.
 Heb 6:4-6